Painful Feet in Lyme Disease: Why Symptoms Worsen at Night

 - Numbness alternating with sharp pains

-- Temperature sensitivity (cold floors feel painfully cold)
+- Temperature sensitivity where cold floors feel painfully cold

-The pain typically worsens at night, making bathroom trips excruciating.
+The pain typically worsens at night, making bathroom trips difficult.
 Both feet hurting similarly is common with Lyme neuropathy.

 Ticks often carry multiple infections beyond Lyme disease.
-Co-infections like Babesia, Bartonella, or Anaplasma can intensify symptoms, making painful feet from Lyme disease more severe and treatment-resistant.
+Coinfections such as Babesia, Bartonella, or Anaplasma may intensify inflammation and worsen painful feet symptoms.

-Recent research identified small fiber neuropathy associated with post-treatment Lyme disease syndrome, which may explain persistent sensory symptoms.
+Recent research identified small fiber neuropathy associated with post-treatment Lyme disease syndrome, which may help explain persistent sensory symptoms after treatment.

 What You Should Do

-Research indicates that peripheral neuropathy can improve following appropriate antibiotic treatment.
-Early intervention can halt nerve inflammation and prevent permanent damage.
+Research suggests that peripheral neuropathy may improve following appropriate treatment.
+Early intervention may reduce ongoing nerve irritation and help prevent worsening symptoms.

-If you’re experiencing persistent foot pain that doesn’t respond to standard treatments—especially alongside fatigue, brain fog, joint pain, or tick exposure—ask your doctor about testing for Lyme disease and co-infections.
+If you are experiencing persistent foot pain that does not respond to standard treatments—especially alongside fatigue, brain fog, joint pain, or tick exposure—ask your doctor whether Lyme disease or coinfections should be considered.

 Frequently Asked Questions